ClinicalEpigeneticsLaboratory/MethylArray-QC/README.md

       - general
       - if Sample_Group column present in sample sheet - trendlines for specific groups and general trendline
    - boxplots showing epigenetic age acceleration in each group (generated only if Sample_Group column present in sample sheet)
+12. **Control probe intensity data**: generates:
+   - a JSON file with a list of unique control probe types provided for the inferred platform
+   - a PARQUET file with computed control probe intensity data
+13. **Control probe intensity plots**: generates dotplots showing the intensity (either log<sub>10</sub>total intensity or log<sub>10</sub>maximum intensity) at different categories of control probes (per Sentrix_ID, Sentrix_Position, Sample_Name and/or Sample_Group - selected by the user, with coloring per sample group)
 ## Prerequisites

 ### Software Requirements